rubensworks/article-privacy-decentralized/content/solution.md

 Concretely, AMFs can be used to efficiently implement privacy-preserving, but it will require mechanisms to cope with their different parameters.

+**Source-Aggregator Communication**

+Different techniques are possible for triggering aggregated summary creation.
+These techniques can be categorized in *pull-based* and *push-based* techniques.
+Pull-based techniques require the aggregator to periodically poll the applicable sources.
+Once the aggregator detects a change in one of the sources, the aggregated summary creation could restart.
+Push-based techniques require the aggregators to *subscribe* to the sources, after which the sources could *notify* the aggregators upon any change, after which the aggregators could restart aggregated summary creation.
+[Linked Data Notifications](cite:cites spec:ldn) is one possible technique for sending such notifications.
+In practise, combinations of pull-based and push-based techniques may be valuable, for instance when only some sources support change subscriptions, which means that other sources will require polling.